Gravitational Waves in f(R) Gravity Power Law Model: 8. Conclusions

 In this work, we have used the $f(R)$ gravity power law model to study the polarization modes of Gravitational Waves in de Sitter spacetime.
-We have seen that the field equation in de Sitter spacetime gives a massive scalar mode with a mass term $m^2 = \dfrac{(2-n)\bar{R}}{(n-1)}.$ The mass term varies widely with the exponent term $n$ and the background curvature or the de Sitter curvature, and the mass of the scalar field becomes zero when background curvature is zero or $n=2$.
+We have found that the field equations in the de Sitter spacetime show the existence of a massive scalar mode with a mass term $m^2 = \dfrac{(2-n)\bar{R}}{(n-1)}.$ The mass term varies widely with the exponent term $n$ and the background curvature or the de Sitter curvature, and the mass of the scalar field becomes zero when background curvature is zero or $n=2$.
 Later using the stability condition for the theory in de Sitter spacetime we have seen that for a constant curvature $\bar{R}$ the theory has stable solutions for $n=2$.
 It has been observed that for this particular case of the model, the massive longitudinal mode of polarization vanishes.
-Thus, this is the only case in $f(R)$ theory in metric formalism treatment where only three polarization modes are obtained and the third mode is a pure breathing mode.
-To validate this result we've studied the geodesic deviations for the pure $R^2$ model explicitly and later we used NP formalism to confirm the validity of our result.
-The absence of the massive scalar field in this model allows us to use NP formalism, which is a powerful tool to check the polarization contents of null GWs.
+Thus, this is the only case in $f(R)$ theory in metric formalism treatment where the third scalar mode is a pure breathing mode and there is no massive longitudinal mode present.
+To validate this result we've studied the geodesic deviations for the pure $R^2$ model explicitly and later we used the NP formalism to confirm the validity of our result.
+The absence of the massive scalar field in this model allows us to use the NP formalism, which is a powerful tool to check the polarization contents of null GWs.
 The results from the analysis show absence of massive polarization mode of the GWs in the theory, which establish that the polarization modes and the mass of the scalar field in $f(R)$ gravity are model dependent.
 Another important result obtained from this work is that the scalar field is independent of the background curvature in pure $R^2$ model of $f(R)$ gravity and evidently chameleonic behaviour is not observed here.
 The absence of massive longitudinal mode makes this pure $R^2$ model different from the other $f(R)$ gravity models and hence a more detail study in this model is required.
+This model passes the cosmological bounds from GW170817 \cite{Nojiri-gw}.